Mepkin Abbey – Moncks Corner, South Carolina

 South Carolina | SC Picture Project | Berkeley County Photos | Mepkin Abbey

-The abbey rests on 7,000 acres.
+The abbey rests on 3,000 acres.
 The land was originally granted to the sons of Sir John Colleton, a Lord’s Proprietor and cousin of fellow Lord’s Proprietor George Monck (for whom Monck’s Corner is named), in 1681.
 By the eighteenth century, it became the rice plantation of Henry Laurens, president of the Continental Congress during the Revolutionary War, succeeding John Hancock.
+In 1916 the tract was purchased by J.W.
+Johnson, Esquire, along with Washington and Clermont plantations.

 In 1936 the property was purchased by publishing magnate Henry Luce of Time, Life, and Sports Illustrated magazines.
 Under their ownership, Luce and his wife, Clare Booth Luce, added several outbuildings and formal gardens, giving the grounds and buildings the modern, manicured look they bear today.

 Mrs. Luce converted to Roman Catholicism in 1946.
 Three years later, she donated Mepkin to the monks of Gethsemani Abbey of Kentucky, who belong to the Order of Cistercians but are better known as Trappists monks.
 The monastery has operated here since the 1960s.

 The monks live a life centered around prayer and quiet meditation.
 They also work to support themselves and the abbey primarily by cultivating and selling mushrooms to local stores and restaurants.
 The mushroom farm replaced an egg farm that was phased out in 2007 after a controversy regarding the monks’ treatment of chickens was institgated by People for the Ethical Treatment of Animals.
 Though the monks denied any mistreatment, they agreed to cease egg production, stating the highly-publicized controversy was disruptive to their monastic lifestyle.

 Christian art adorns the gardens of Mepkin Abbey, and the above image shows a wood carving created by David Drake, nephew of the late Brother Laurence.
 The carvings are made of fallen live oak trees (Quercus virginiana) which were toppled during Hurricane Hugo in 1989.